 Why did so many sailors have a crucifix tattooed on their backs in the 1700's?
 In the hope that the ship's captain would be merciful in the event of having to administer punishment by whipping.

 What unique feature do the words PRECEPTOR and DILLYDALLY have in common?
 By converting letters into numbers, on the basis that A=1, B=2, etc., these two words produce the same numerical answer when the values of the letters are multiplied together: 1,866,240,000.
 This is the highest number found on this basis between any pair of two relatively normal words in the English language, and incidentally these words have not one letter the same.

 What's the longest word in the English language with only one vowel (which appears once only in the word)?
-Strengths.
-(I had until recently believed that latchstrings is the longest word with two vowels and also the word with the most consecutive consonants, however (ack A Anderson 5 Jan 2007) I'm informed that, clearly, the word disrhythmic beats this on both counts, depending on interpretation of the term 'vowel', and if not [thanks PM Lawrence] then 'Knightsbridge' also contains six consecutive consonants.)
+Strengths. ('latchstrings' is said to be the longest word with two vowels, and also the word with the most consecutive consonants, however [thanks A Anderson] the word disrhythmic beats this on both counts, depending on interpretation of the term 'vowel', and if not [thanks PM Lawrence] then 'Knightsbridge' also contains six consecutive consonants.)

 What do the words ALMOST and BIOPSY have in common?
 Their letters are in alphabetical order.

 What's the only word in the English language having four consecutive double letters?
 Subbookkeeper. (bookkeeper, bookkeeping and tattooee are the only words having three consecutive double letters.)